Gvachvene sheni khma: Broadcast history

 Three weeks after first season finale, Rustavi 2 renewed the series for a second season, which premiered on 10 September 2024.
 An episode featuring guest artist Koba Chefkhodze that originally scheduled to continue on 11 March 2025, was suddenly occupied by an 11th season of Georgia's Got Talent in its timeslot instead; this was later pushed back to resume airing on 8 July 2025, one week after finale of The Voice of Georgia.
 (Note: The Voice of Georgia (საქართველოს ხმი) is a reality singing competition programme unrelated to The Voice franchise and its own counterpart.)

-For two seasons, a series of New Year's Eve singing contests were held actually in the last day of the year, featuring some of invited mystery singers return to perform, with the winner receiving ₾10,000.
+For two seasons, a series of singing contests were held every last day of the year, featuring some of invited mystery singers return to perform, with the winner receiving ₾10,000.

 Cast

-The series employs a panel of celebrity "detectives" who assist the guest artist and contestant(s) to identify good and bad mystery singers throughout the game.
-Beside with mainstays, guest panelists also appear since the first season.
-Overall, six members have been assigned as panelists, with their original lineup consisting of Archil Sologashvili (from pilot episode), Gigi Dedalamazishvili (of Mgzavrebi), Avto Gvasalia, and Tamar Pkhakadze.
-Later members also include Salome Bakuradze and Oto Nemsadze (from 1st season).
+The series employs a panel of celebrity "detectives" who assist the guest artists and contestants in identifying good and bad mystery singers throughout the game.
+Along with regular members, guest panelists also appear since the first season.
+Overall, seven celebrities have served as panelists, with their original lineup consisting of Gigi Dedalamazishvili (Mgzavrebi), Paata Guliashvili, Avto Gvasalia, and Tamar Pkhakadze.
+Later members who joined the group's duties also include Archil Sologashvili from the pilot episode; Salome Bakuradze and Oto Nemsadze — from the 1st season.